 Example 1

-Let's see the simple example to demonstrate the use of reverse_copy:
+Let's explore a basic example to showcase the functionality of reverse_copy:

 #include <vector>